 The Gatlinburg Business Scene

-For your Gatlinburg 4th of July weekend, take some time to get a trolley tour so you can see the decorated houses and businesses proudly showing their American pride and all ready for the midnight parade and fireworks.
+For your Gatlinburg 4th of July weekend, take some time to get a trolley tour so you can see the decorated houses and businesses proudly showing their American pride and getting ready for the midnight parade and fireworks.
 Also, be sure to check out the galleries and museums, city tours, and trolley transportation that lets you view the city from different angles.

 As a popular, eclectic, and highly visual city, Gatlinburg offers goods, services, entertainment, educational experiences, and security all over town and all year long.